 For the week ending June 2nd 2013, we have a couple of new games, a couple of web browsers, an alarm clock app, an automation app and more.
 The apps are not in any particular order as such.

-Vine has been hugely popular ever since it was launched on iPhone long time back.
+Vine has been hugely popular ever since it was launched on iPhone a long time back.
 It now has more than 13 million users, and Twitter has finally released Vine for Android as well.
-The new Vine app is surprisingly better designed and faster than iPhone version, as per the initial tests we did.
-For uninitiated, Vine lets users to shoot concise, six-second videos that loop automatically on playback and include sound.
+The new Vine app is surprisingly better designed and faster than the iPhone version, as per the initial tests we did.
+For the uninitiated, Vine lets users shoot concise, six-second videos that loop automatically on playback and include sound.

 If you are a Google Apps user, this would sound music to your ears.
 After a long wait, Google has finally released an Android app for administrators of Google Apps.
 It is designed to make it easy for administrators to use their Android phone or tablet to accomplish the most common tasks while on the go.
 These can include quickly adding or suspending users, resetting passwords, managing group memberships, viewing domain setting changes, and directly calling or emailing specific users.

 If you are a regular to our blog, you’d surely know how much we love alarm clock apps.
 Well, here is one more which paints us as impressive.
 Warmly wakes you up with gradually mounting sounds that not only aren’t alien and frightening but are actually comforting and familiar.
 At $1.99, it’s not cheap, but it has looks and features to warrant the price.

 There is no dearth of camera apps on the Play store, but Camera 2 promises to be different.
 Developed by the folks behind the popular Paper Camera app, Camera 2 is billed as an “ultimate real-time effects app”.
 It offers a host of filters like old computer monitors, Sci-fi and more.